Dixie Deans

 John Kelly "Dixie" Deans (born 30 July 1946) is a Scottish retired footballer.
 He played as a centre forward in the 1960s and 1970s, primarily for Motherwell and Celtic, and was a prolific goal-scorer.
 Deans played in two international matches for Scotland, both in 1974.
-He was nicknamed "Dixie" in honour of Everton and England centre-forward Dixie Dean.
+He was nicknamed "Dixie" in honour of legendary Everton and England centre-forward Dixie Dean.

-Career
+Club career

 Deans joined Motherwell from Neilston Juniors in 1965 and spent six seasons with the Fir Park side.
 He signed for Celtic in a £17,500 deal on 31 October 1971 but was unable to play for Celtic immediately as he was, at the time, serving a six-match ban; during this period he spent his free time working in the Paisley office of the Evening Times.

 He played for Celtic until 1976, and during this time he scored 125 goals in 186 games, and set several scoring records.
-The six goals he struck in a defeat of Partick Thistle in the 1973-74 season is a post-war record for a single game; Thistle's goalkeeper was the Scotland goalkeeper Alan Rough.
+The six goals he struck in a defeat of Partick Thistle in the 1973–74 season is a post-war record for a single game; Thistle's goalkeeper was the Scotland goalkeeper Alan Rough.
 He is the only player in Scottish football history to twice score a hat trick in a major cup final, achieving the feat in the 1972 Scottish Cup Final and the 1974 Scottish League Cup Final, both against Hibernian.

 He is also remembered for the part he played in the semi-final of the 1971–72 European Cup, when Celtic were paired with Inter Milan, whom they had beaten in the final five years earlier.
 The two legs and extra-time failed to yield a single goal and so the tie proceeded to penalties.
 Deans, who had come on as a substitute, took the first kick for Celtic and missed.
 Inter then scored all five of their penalties and moved on to the final against Ajax.